 We started with calling three different granite companies to see if it would be possible to pop out the sink without damaging or having to replace the countertops.
-Rocky at Artistic Tile & Granite out of Boise, ID was great; he pointed us in the right direction for a sink replacement (we got his one from Ferguson), got the old sink out with no problem, and modified the corners so the new sink looked like a perfect fit.
-Let me tell you, a white, farm sink really brightened up the kitchen, and I love the composite material.
+Rocky at Artistic Tile & Granite was great; he pointed us in the right direction for a sink replacement (we got his one from Ferguson), got the old sink out with no problem, and modified the corners so the new sink looked like a perfect fit.
+A white, farm sink really brightened up the kitchen, and I love the composite material.
 I really think every builder these days should offer composite sinks as an upgrade.

 I also had a slight “decorator” problem with our kitchen.
 Too often, white and cream clash, and this was the case with our kitchen cabinets, backsplash tile, backsplash grout, and backsplash outlets.
 We had four different whites.
 From far away enough, the kitchen looked bright and beautiful, but up-close, it bothered me enough to want to create more work for myself.

 Again, I’m really bad at “before” pictures, but here is a picture of my juicing station after we slapped on some Grout Renew and changed the outlets to bronze.

 The other problem I had with our kitchen was there was no trash pull-out cabinet.
 The last time we had a kitchen without one was ten years ago in our rinky-dink condo, valued about a quarter of what our current house is.
 Our first renovation, we made one fit in the cabinets we had.
 In our 2nd renovation, we got brand new cabinets and made sure a trash pull-out was included.
 I think a lot of builders now make a trash cabinet standard, but that wasn’t the case with most Hidden Springs, ID homes.
 If you have a stand alone trash can, there is a better way!
 And in most cases, these can be retrofitted into your existing base cabinets.
 I really think it impresses buyers, and it makes life soooo much easier if you have little ones who put their hands and mouths everywhere.